pipct/propreantepenultimate-card/README.txt

 §1.7              - boolean ET (end turn)
                     (false)

-§2              Dealing:
+§2              Initial Setup:
+§2.1              After cards have been dealt to the players,
-§2.1              Now the top card from the pile is placed on the table.
+                    the top card from the pile is placed on the table.
+§2.2              If that card:
-§2.1              If that card has rank 2 or 5, set AV to that card’s rank.
+§2.2.1              Has rank 2 or 5: set AV to that card’s rank.
-§2.2              If the rank is 10, set MV to 1.
+§2.2.2              Has rank 10: set MV to 1.
-§2.3              If the rank is Jack, set MV to 1 and CW to false.
+§2.2.3              Is a Jack: set MV to 1 and CW to false.
-§2.4              If the rank is Ace, the active player must
+§2.2.4              Is an Ace: the active player must choose a suit
-                    choose a suit to which this card's suit changes.
+                      to which this card's suit changes.
-§2.5              Go to step 1.
+§2.6              Go to step 1 (§5).

 §3              Card Matches:
 §3.1              Any card C can only be played: